 Free Download: Long-term Sick Leave

-If the employer sick pay period ends and the affected employee requires further time, the employee may qualify for illness benefit from the Department of Social Protection.
+If an employee exhausts their statutory sick pay entitlement and remains absent through illness, the employee may qualify for illness benefit from the Department of Social Protection.

-Does the Bill pose a problem for employers?
+Does the Act pose a problem for employers?

-While the final detail of the proposed Statutory Sick Pay scheme won’t be known until the supporting legislation is passed, it seems clear that employers will face additional payroll costs in the coming years.
-Whilst the scheme will have a positive impact on public health and will benefit lower-paid workers, it is nevertheless employers that will bear the full cost of the scheme.
-Along with the economic uncertainty caused by COVID-19, the timing of the scheme could contribute to negative outcomes for growth, jobs, and competitiveness.
-It’s quite possible that the financial implications of paying all employees two weeks’ paid sick leave could be too much to bear for certain employers, particularly SMEs.
+While the scheme looks set to have a positive impact on public health and will benefit lower-paid workers, it is nevertheless employers that will bear the full cost of the scheme.
+Along with ongoing economic uncertainty and soaring energy costs, the timing of the scheme could contribute to negative outcomes for growth, jobs, and competitiveness.
+It’s quite possible that the financial implications of paid sick leave could be too much to bear for certain employers, particularly SMEs.

 Questions about the Statutory Sick Pay scheme in Ireland?